mgsweet/Apex-NoRecoil-2021/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-An AutoHotKey script and Python CLI to minimize recoil with auto weapon detection for Apex Legends.
-(Only works on 1080p).
+An AutoHotKey script (works on 1080p，2k, 4k) and Python CLI (works on 1080p) to minimize recoil with auto weapon detection for Apex Legends.

-Apex Legends 压枪宏，带武器自动检测，包含了一个ahk的版本和一个python的版本. (只支持 1080p)
+Apex Legends 压枪宏，带武器自动检测，包含了一个ahk的版本 (支持 1080p，2k, 4k) 和一个python的版本 (只支持 1080p) 。

 ## AHK Script - Description 介绍
 This repository contains an Autohotkey script to help you minimize weapon recoil.
 Your weapon is auto-detected by the script (no need to press the F key anymore!
 XD).
 The detection is based on a straightforward and naive strategy (I call it three-pixel-detection).
 It is pretty safe because all it does is just capture some pixels and then use mouse DllCall to move your mouse.
 Run the compiled version if you want more protection.
 Current support weapon: R99, R301, RE45, Flatline, Spitfire, Havoc, Volt, Devotion, L-Star, Hamlok, Prowler, Alternator, P2020 and Rampage.